PX4/PX4-Avoidance/README.md

 The *local_planner* requires less computational power but it doesn't compute optimal paths towards the goal since it doesn't store information about the already explored environment.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/file/d/1EhjTvv1QyUxfdnQnBQcPc-T3Zg3OMnlD/edit).
 On the other hand, the *global_planner* is computationally more expensive since it builds a map of the environment.
 For the map to be good enough for navigation, accurate global position and heading are required.
 An in-depth discussion on how it works can be found in [this thesis](https://drive.google.com/file/d/1hZBBV6zNEpX1OYv_-U6flbC2gmNjqy-L/).
 The *safe_landing_planner* classifies the terrain underneath the vehicle based on the mean and standard deviation of the z coordinate of pointcloud points.
 The pointcloud from a downwards facing sensor is binned into a 2D grid based on the xy point coordinates.
 For each bin, the mean and standard deviation of z coordinate of the points are calculated and they are used to locate flat areas where it is safe to land.

-> **Note** The development team is right now focused on the *local_planner*.
+> **Note** The most developed and used planner is the *local_planner*.
+This is where you should start.

-The documentation contains information about how to setup and run the two planner systems on the Gazebo simulator and on a companion computer running Ubuntu 18.04 (recommended), for both avoidance and collision prevention use cases.
+The documentation contains information about how to setup and run the two planner systems on the Gazebo simulator and on a companion computer running Ubuntu 20.04 (recommended), for both avoidance and collision prevention use cases.

 > **Note** PX4-side setup is covered in the PX4 User Guide:
   - [Obstacle Avoidance](https://docs.px4.io/en/computer_vision/obstacle_avoidance.html)